sunix/blog.sunix.org/_posts/2015-07-31-blog-site-with-jekyll-ghpages-codenvy.md

 As far as I'm concerned, I've chosen this one: [Freshman21](http://jekyllthemes.org/themes/freshman21/).

 ## 3. Fork Jekyll theme in your Github
-Once log in [Github.com](http://github.com), we will fork the `Freshman21` project.
+Once logged in [Github.com](http://github.com), we will fork the `Freshman21` project.
-You can fork it from [https://github.com/yulijia/freshman](https://github.com/yulijia/freshman21).
+You can fork it from [https://github.com/yulijia/freshman21](https://github.com/yulijia/freshman21).

 ![fork]({{ site.url }}/images/github_fork.png)